Make to Order vs Make to Stock for Apparel Brands: How to Choose (2026)

 For apparel brands $5M to $100M, the practical answer is a hybrid that combines both models on the same operating platform.

-The typical structure
+The typical three-layer structure

 MTS layer (60 to 80 percent of revenue): core styles with predictable demand.
 Year-round basics, replenishment programs, signature pieces that sell consistently.
 Production runs are larger, lead times are longer (6 to 12 months from design to retail), and inventory commitments are sized to forecasted demand plus safety stock.

-MTO layer (10 to 25 percent of revenue): limited-edition drops, capsule collections, made-to-measure or customization, and high-priced items where customers tolerate longer lead times.
+MTO layer (10 to 25 percent of revenue): limited edition drops, capsule collections, made to measure or customization, and high-priced items where customers tolerate longer lead times.
 Production runs against orders or against very small forecasted batches.

 Reactive layer (5 to 15 percent of revenue): in-season production that responds to trend signals from social media, retailer feedback, or sell-through data.
 Lead times are compressed (4 to 8 weeks), batch sizes are smaller, and the model trades higher per-unit cost for the ability to capture trends that emerge after the season was planned.